 Additional Propagation Methods

 An alternative to growing Camellias from seed is by taking cuttings or layering.
-This usually ensures an identical plant and the waiting time for plants is not as long.
-This process is best done during summer.
+This usually ensures an identical plant, and the waiting time for plants is not as long.
+This process is best done during the summer.
 Make an angled cut on the stem or branch and dip it into rooting hormone.
-Bend the branch over to place in the soil.
-Secure with a rock or wire and allow to remain in the ground one season or until significant rooting occurs.
+Bend the branch over to the place in the soil.
+Secure with a rock or wire and remain in the ground one season until significant rooting occurs.
 Then clip away from the parent and plant as usual.

 Growing Conditions and General Care